Where to Get Cheap or Free Flu Shots

-I just received my 2012 seasonal flu shot.
-None too soon, as flu season is here once again.
+I will be getting my 2013 flu shot this Friday.
+None too soon, as flu season is here once again and seemingly everyone in my office is getting sick.

 Should you get a flu shot?
-Here’s some good reasons to…
+Here are some good reasons to…

 On average, approximately 5% to 20% of U.S. residents get the flu, and more than 200,000 people are hospitalized for flu-related complications each year.
 Over a period of 30 years, between 1976 and 2006, estimates of flu-associated deaths in the United States range from a low of about 3,000 to a high of about 49,000 people.